justintadlock/members/readme.md

 This plugin is set up to have a components-based system.
 The reason for this is that I don't want to stick everyone with a bunch of features they don't need.
 There's no point in using the Role Manger feature if all you need is just a login widget and some shortcodes.
 So, it's a *use-only-what-you-want* system.

-To activate certain features, look for the *Members* link under your *Settings* menu while in your WordPress admin.
+To activate certain features, look for the "Members" link under your "Settings" menu while in your WordPress admin.
 When on the new page, you'll be able to select the features you want to use.

 I recommend at least activating Role Manager feature.
 It is at the heart of this plugin, and many other features will likely require its use in some form.